uhray/gets/README.md

-gets - Create safe javascript getter functions.
+gets - create safe javascript getter functions.
 ====

 The examples below should explain the whole API.